Established in 1972, this gem of a park covers 21,980 square kilometres in the southwest corner of the Yukon.

 Stunning Kluane Lake is much more accessible, lying along the edge of the Alaska Highway just outside the park, and is framed by snow-capped mountains whose glaciers feed its ice-blue waters.

-Suggested itineraries featuring Kluane National Park
+Suggested itinerary featuring Kluane National Park

 Map of Kluane National Park